-Barcelona is known for its art and architecture.
+Barcelona is known for its art and architecture, but maybe not for cheap things to do.
 The famous works of Antoni Gaudi are included in these architectural wonders, but there’s more to the city than this!
 Barcelona is a lively place, full of culture, attractions, history, and activities.
 It’s an enchanting seaside city that offers everything you could want in a travel destination, and then some.
 Tourists and locals alike crowd La Rambla, architectural buffs gawk at the beauty of the Cathedral, art lovers flock to the Picasso museum, and beach bums line the shores of the Mediterranean.
 And what makes Barcelona even more attractive and exciting is finding a way to explore this fascinating destination for free.
 Here are some great free attractions available in the city that will keep your interests piqued and your wallet happy.

 Picasso lived some of his most important years in Barcelona – those of his apprenticeship as an artist.
 He established and maintained strong links to the city throughout his life and it was here where he wanted his museum to be.
 With 4,251 works exhibited by the painter, the museum has one of the most complete permanent collections of works.

 The museum is housed in five adjoining medieval palaces in Barcelona’s La Ribera and is located on Montcada Street in Barcelona.
 Highlights of the collection include two of his first major works, The First Communion (1896), and Science and Charity (1897).
 This museum is one of Barcelona’s prime attractions, and there are times where you can visit for free.
 Thursday afternoons from 6:00 to 9:30 and the first Sunday of each month are totally free entry to see the famous works of Picasso.